The Republican leading the probe of Hunter Biden has his own shell company and complicated friends

 Comer created the company in 2017 to hold his stake in the six acres that he purchased two years earlier in a joint venture with Darren Cleary, a major campaign contributor and construction contractor from Monroe County, Kentucky, where the congressman was born and raised.

-Cleary did not respond to an interview request.
-But the two have offered mutual praise for each other over the years, including Comer having called Cleary ''my friend'' and ''the epitome of a successful businessperson'' from the House floor.
+It's not clear how Comer came to invest with Cleary, who did not respond to an interview request.
+They have offered mutual praise for each other over the years, including Comer having called Cleary ''my friend'' and ''the epitome of a successful businessperson'' from the House floor.

 At the time he and Comer entered their venture, Cleary was selling an acre of his family's land to Kentucky so it could build a highway bypass near Tompkinsville, which was completed in 2020.
 He sold Comer a 50% stake for $128,000 in six acres he owned that would end up being adjacent to the highway.